This is what we know so far.

 The Middle Generations

 Folks songs emerge as a new form of popular culture, giving pioneers relief from Golden Age music’s relentless patriotism.
 These songs depict sucker heros and baffled villains, jealousy, powerlessness, and loss.
-The Ballad of Yana and Gigi (You Drunken Fuck) .
-Most embellish on real events, like the case of a stranger, found dead, in a Village 20 kitchen: a double mystery in a world where there are no strangers.
-Koba .
+The Ballad of Yana and Gigi (You Drunken Fuck) Most embellish on real events, like the case of a stranger, found dead, in a Village 20 kitchen: a double mystery in a world where there are no strangers.
+The Ballad of Koba